-This benefit is payable to members who maintain their union membership and become injured or ill and unable to work while covered under the Health and Welfare Plan.
+This benefit is payable to eligible participants who become injured or ill and unable to work while covered under the Health and Welfare Plan.
 The benefit is limited to claimants who are not receiving income from the employer during any portion of the benefit period.